innoq/cards42org/_descriptions_EN/card06_standards.md

 ---
-name: Do I work according to common development standards?
+name: Do you work according to common development standards?
 layout: card_page
 slug: standards
 ---